 Note-taking services are provided in two ways and provision is determined individually.

-- As early as possible in the semester, make an appointment with an ODS counselor or the Assistant Director for Deaf and Hard of Hearing Services to request services.
+- As early as possible in the semester, make an appointment with an OARS counselor or the Assistant Director for Deaf and Hard of Hearing Services to request services.

-- ODS will determine the appropriateness of note-taking services based on students’ individual needs and documented disability.
+- OARS will determine the appropriateness of note-taking services based on students’ individual needs and documented disability.

-- ODS reserves the right to make all note-taking assignments.
-Note-taking assignments are at the sole discretion of ODS and may be based upon many factors which include, but are not limited to, availability, qualification, and the appropriateness of the request based on actual or perceived conflicts of interest.
+- OARS reserves the right to make all note-taking assignments.
+Note-taking assignments are at the sole discretion of OARS and may be based upon many factors which include, but are not limited to, availability, qualification, and the appropriateness of the request based on actual or perceived conflicts of interest.

 - When taking an examination, the note-taker should be excused from the classroom.
 The note-taker may wait outside the classroom if the instructor plans to lecture after the test.

-- Note-takers are expected to comply with all ODS standards, policies and procedures.
+- Note-takers are expected to comply with all OARS standards, policies and procedures.